FRCR Practice Exams, Series 3 2022

 Individuals and groups can purchase all-access passes to Radiopaedia.org online coursesLearn more

 Practice Exam 1 is available once you register.
-Practice Exams 2, 3, and 4 will be delivered online via Radiopaedia on Saturday evenings (7-10 pm BST) and repeated again on Sunday mornings (7-10 am BST) over three consecutive weeks.
-Please check local times if you are outside the UK.
-Exams 2, 3 and 4 can only be taken at these prescribed times.
+Practice Exams 2, 3, and 4 will be delivered on Saturday evenings (7-10 pm BST) and repeated on Sunday mornings (7-10 am BST) over three consecutive weeks leading up to the exam.
+Note: exams 2, 3, and 4 can only be taken at these prescribed times.
 Also, note that the UK (BST) is 1 hour ahead of GMT.

 Each practice exam will consist of six cases drawn from different radiology subspecialties and may be single or multimodality.
-Cases will be generally pitched at a higher difficulty than the actual exam to challenge your answer technique, extend your knowledge and challenge your exam technique and timing.
+Cases will be generally pitched at a higher difficulty than the actual exam to challenge your answer technique and to extend your knowledge.

-Each case has BACK, MENU and NEXT buttons to facilitate navigation through the exam.
+Each case has BACK, MENU, and NEXT buttons to facilitate navigation through the exam.
 It is recommended that candidates set up a split-screen with the practice exam in one window and a word processing document in another window with Observations, Interpretation, Diagnosis, Differential, Further Management as headings to type answers under.

-While we have allowed a 3-hour window on Saturday afternoons and again on Sunday mornings for registrants to access each practice exam, candidates should try to restrict themselves to no more than 75 minutes (12.5 minutes per case) in order to best simulate the actual Reporting exam.
-Only one device may access the exam per registered user account at any time
+While we have allowed a 3-hour window on Saturday evenings and again on Sunday mornings for registrants to access each practice exam, candidates should try to restrict themselves to no more than 75 minutes (12.5 minutes per case) in order to best simulate the actual FRCR 2B reporting exam.
+Note: only one device may access the exam per registered user account at any time

-The case scoring templates and example answers for exams 2, 3 and 4 will be available immediately after the Sunday morning session and will be accessible up until the next week's practice exam.
-After practice exam 4, the answers for all four practice exams will be accessible for viewing up until 31 October 2021.
+The case scoring templates and example answers for exams 2, 3, and 4 will be available directly after the Sunday morning session and will be accessible up until the next week's practice exam.
+After practice exam 4, the answers for all four practice exams (32 cases in total) will be accessible for viewing up until 1st October 2022.
 After this date, the exams and cases will no longer be accessible.

-The cases used in these FRCR practice exams are (almost) the same as those featured in our RANZCR eFilm Practice Exams and so we would recommend only registering for one of the two and not both.
+The cases used in these Practice Exams are (almost) the same as those featured in our RANZCR eFilm Reading Practice Exam, so we recommend only registering for one of the two and not both.
 The additional cases in the eFilm Reading Practice Exam are mainly Obstetric cases and those considered unlikely to be seen in an FRCR 2B exam.